-Details on the proposal scoring rubric to be used in the 2025 County Grant Cycle will be provided.
+Details on the proposal scoring rubric to be used in the 2025 County Grant Cycle will be provided at a later date.
 The scoring rubric(s) will be used to evaluate the funding applications submitted for consideration.
 UCOO will use rubric scores to guide final funding deliberations.